-Last week I joined 12 of our choristers (with a parent chaperon for each) and four of our faculty at the American Choral Directors Association national convention.
+Last week I joined 12 of our choristers (with a parent chaperone for each) and four of our faculty at the American Choral Directors Association national convention.
 The boys were in three different honor choirs – their parents were responsible for getting them to their many rehearsals on time (and feeding them and getting them to bed.
 I’m not sure if that’s easier or harder on the road).

 We other adults were presented with an array of special concerts, roundtables, and lectures on things like voice change.
 But the most memorable were the concerts: children’s choirs, high school choirs, college choirs, community choirs, professional choirs – it was like trying to take a sip from a fire hose.
 And then there was the mighty 360-voice Mormon Tabernacle Choir – truly a force to be reckoned with, especially with its own symphony orchestra.